Brett Kavanaugh hearing repeatedly interrupted by Dem objections, protests

 Grassley told her she was "out of order," but other Democrats chimed in to back up Harris, including Sen. Richard Blumenthal, D-Conn., who moved to adjourn.

 This prompted applause from some in the audience, and touched off protests and shouting.
-Then, after New Jersey Sen. Cory Booker added his voice complaining of a "rush," Grassley countered:

-“I think you are taking advantage of my decency and my integrity,” Grassley said.
+Then, after New Jersey Sen. Cory Booker added his voice complaining of a "rush," Grassley countered: “I think you are taking advantage of my decency and my integrity.”

-Grassley rejected the protests, saying there will be “plenty of opportunities” to respond to the Democrats’ complaints and said he would “proceed accordingly.”

-“We have said for a long period of time that we were going to proceed on this very day and I think we ought to give the American people the opportunity to hear whether judge Kavanaugh should be on the Supreme Court or not,” Grassley said.

-Texas Sen. Cornyn suggested Democrats would be “held in contempt of court” if they behaved that way in a court of law.
+The chaos led Republican Sen. John Cornyn to remark, "This is the first confirmation hearing subject to mob rule."
+The Texas senator suggested Democrats would be “held in contempt of court” if they behaved that way in a court of law.

+More than an hour and 15 minutes after the hearing began, Grassley moved past Democratic attempts to delay and finally delivered his opening statement, over the sustained shouts of protesters who were being escorted out of the room.

+"Judge Kavanaugh is one of the most qualified nominees – if not the most qualified nominee – I have seen," Grassley said.

+The disruptions continued as lawmakers attempted to make opening statements.
+Utah Republican Sen. Orrin Hatch struggled to deliver his prepared remarks, as protesters audibly shouted over him.

+“I think we ought to have this loudmouth removed," a frustrated Hatch said.
+"We shouldn't have to put up with this kind of stuff."

-“This is something I've never gone through before in 15 Supreme Court nominations,” Grassley said.
+Grassley acknowledged it was one of the most unruly openings of any Supreme Court hearing, saying "this is something I've never gone through before in 15 Supreme Court nominations."

 A Capitol Police spokesman told Fox News they arrested roughly two dozen demonstrators who disrupted the Kavanaugh hearing.